Shipped in production. Picked for the job. Every choice has a reason.

 Seypro builds with React, Next.js, Vue, Nuxt, TypeScript, Node.js, and Python.
 Databases include PostgreSQL, MongoDB, and Redis.
 Infrastructure runs on AWS, Vercel, and Cloudflare with Docker containerization.
-AI integrations use OpenAI, Anthropic Claude, LangChain, and Pinecone.
+AI integrations use OpenAI, Anthropic Claude, Google Gemini, AWS Bedrock, and Mistral AI with Ollama for private deployments.

 UI frameworks and tooling for web applications.
 Framework choice depends on project requirements, team familiarity, and ecosystem needs.